A Taxonomy of Prompt Modifiers for Text-To-Image Generation

 There are social components to the use of text-to-image generation systems.
 Prompt engineers face an interesting challenge: Because text-to-image systems were trained on images and text scraped from the Web, users of text-to-image systems need to imagine and predict how other people described and reacted to images posted on the Web.
 Describing an image in detail is often not enough to achieve optimal results~-- one has to imagine the image as if it already existed on the Web.

 Another social aspect in prompt engineering are the dedicated communities that came into existence only recently.
-Practitioners of text-to-image art are producing artworks in shared Discord-based chat rooms, such as Midjourney \cite{midjourney}.
-These dedicated community offer a rich set of social features worth investigating more closely in HCI research.
+Practitioners of text-to-image art are producing artworks in shared Discord-based chat rooms, such as on Midjourney.\footnote{https://www.midjourney.com} These dedicated communities offer a rich set of social features worth investigating more closely in HCI research.
 For instance, members on Midjourney have their own profiles that bundle the members' successful creations together with the prompts used to create the images.
-Recently, Midjourney introduced a 2D map in which members can explore other members based on the similarity of their prompts.
-Midjourney also has dedicated ``jam session'' sections in which members can iterate on and further develop other members' works and there is a ``theme of the day'' section.
+Midjourney introduced a 2D map in which members can explore other members based on the similarity of their prompts.
+Midjourney also has dedicated ``group jam'' sections in which members can iterate on and further develop other members' works and there is a ``theme of the day'' section.
 Long running threads are quite common in this community.
 Community-learning is an interesting area of research in this regard.
 How do members receive and seek inspiration in the community?
-How do novices learn the trade of prompt engineering and is there learning taking place in the community as a whole?
+How do novices learn the craft of prompt engineering and is there learning taking place in the community as a whole?

 Future work could explore and ethnographically investigate the online community around text-to-image art and its prompt engineering practices in more detail, using the taxonomy presented in this paper as a conceptual starting point or framework.